codesydney/cd-block-1/README.md

 ### CD-BLOCK-1 ###
 ## Simplest Login (HTTP Basic Auth in Flask) ##

-Description: A simple login page just to unlock the page.
+Description: This block is a simple login mechanism just to unlock the page.

 GitHub Link: https://github.com/codesydney/cd-block-1